Wincanton

-Wincanton (/ˈwɪŋkæntən/ or /wɪŋˈkæntən/) is a town and electoral ward in Somerset, southwest England.
+Wincanton (/ˈwɪŋkæntən/ or /wɪŋˈkæntən/) is a town and civil parish in Somerset, southwest England.
 The town lies off the A303 road, a main route between London and South West England, and has some light industry.
-In the 2021 census the civil parish had a population of 6,568.
+In the 2021 census the civil parish had a population of 6,573.

 Toponymy

 The name of Wincanton is first attested in 1084, in the forms Wincainietone and Wincautone.
 In the Domesday Book of 1086, the name is spelled Wincaleton.
 The town's name comes from the name of the River Cale, which runs through the town and was in Old English called Wincawel, combined with the Old English word tūn, "estate, settlement".
 It thus once meant "estate on the River Cale".

 The origin of the name of the River Cale itself is less clear.
 It is first attested in a fourteenth-century copy of a charter from 956, where it appears in the forms Cawel and Wricawel, the latter of which is agreed to be a scribal error for *Wincawel.
 The leading suggestion for the origin of this name is that cawel is the Brittonic word, meaning "basket", found in Cornish as cawal and Welsh as cawell (borrowed from the Latin word *cavellum 'basket').
 If so, the baskets were perhaps fish-traps, and the river was named for their use in it.
 The win- element is the Brittonic word meaning "white", and was not necessarily used literally: different arms of the same river were regularly distinguished by being labelled "white" and "black" (as in the rivers Whiteadder and Blackadder).